RajayPreddie/cs8395-chatgpt-readability-maintainability-test/README.md

 python main.py --generate_responses --linters flake8 pylint
 ```

-This command generates Python programs using ChatGPT and subsequently analyzes them with both flake8 and pylint linters.
+This command generates Python programs using ChatGPT prompts that ask to adhere to flake8 and pylint.

 ## Utility Scripts Overview
 - **chat_gpt_utils.py**: Manages interactions with GPT models for problem description generation.